-The Brotherhood Initiative is a cohort-based program that provides opportunities for academic growth and leadership, exploration of intersecting identities, and support to all individuals, with a focus on underrepresented men of color at the University of Washington.
+The Brotherhood Initiative is a cohort-based program that provides opportunities for academic growth, transformative learning, and community-engaged leadership to all individuals, focused on the experiences of underrepresented men of color at the University of Washington.

 What’s New